 The President and Chaplains of Tufts University invite members of the Class of 2015 and their families and friends to join in celebrating the Baccalaureate Service on Saturday, May 16, 2015 from 3:00 to 4:00 pm at the Gantcher Family Sports and Convocation Center.
 All are welcome.

 Baccalaureate is a cherished moment during Commencement Weekend, and the last time for the senior class to be alone together as a class.
-One senior is selected to offer the Wendell Phillips Address, and the President offers his parting remarks to the class.
+One senior is selected to give the class speech, called the Wendell Phillips Address, and the president offers his parting words to the class.

-The context is a multifaith celebration honoring the heritage of spirituality and values at Tufts through a diversity of religions, philosophies, and cultures in the forms of music, readings, and blessings.
+The context is a multifaith and multicultural celebration honoring a diversity of spiritualities, philosophies, and cultures at Tufts in the form of music, readings, and benedictions.
 All are welcome, and generally all members of the senior class and their families attend.

 Other spiritual gatherings during Commencement Weekend include: